 Maybe you’ve seen a side of your personality that you don’t like such as anger, prejudice, a judgmental side, or a snobby side.
 Don’t be afraid to be honest about your reflection as this itself will help you grow.
 All the best stories and creative and unique travel journal ideas have the character go through an arc and change, for better or worse.

 You can write this during the trip, or after, depending on when you start seeing these differences.

 It Doesn’t Have to Be On Paper

-We all think of worldly travelers with their beaten up notebook but in this day and age, you have so many choices.
+We all think of worldly travelers with their beaten-up notebooks but in this day and age, you have so many choices.

-Apps are a great aid to travel journals.
-There are purpose-built travel journal apps that allow you to take notes, upload images and video plus text and auto link the website of the place or business you are mentioning.
-The best element of these apps is that they will auto-capture the time, location and weather of your location; allowing you to craft a thorough online travel journal.
+Apps are also a great aid to travel journals.
+There are purpose-built travel journal apps that allow you to take notes, upload images and video plus text, and auto-link the website of the place or business you are mentioning.
+The best element of these apps is that they will auto-capture the time, location, and weather of your location; allowing you to craft a thorough online travel journal.